syntevo/docs/src/SmartGit/Manual/Installation/On-premise-license-server.md

 ## Server-side installation

-1. Contact sales@syntevo.com and provide a short explanation of your environment and SmartGit setup to understand whether an on-premise license server will be appropriate for your company.
+1. Contact sales@syntevo.com and provide:
+   1. A short explanation of your environment and SmartGit setup to understand whether an on-premise license server will be appropriate for your company.

-1. If appropriate, you will receive a new *on-premise license file*
+   1. Your GitHub username:

-1. Provide your GitHub username: You need *GitHub credentials* to access the [GitHub packages](https://github.com/users/syntevo/packages/container/package/license-opserver).
+      1. You need *GitHub credentials* to access the [GitHub packages](https://github.com/users/syntevo/packages/container/package/license-opserver).
+      2. We will have to configure access for your GitHub account.

+1. If appropriate, you will receive a new *on-premise license file*.

 1. Create a GitHub Personal Access Token to log in with Docker: